| SEWING JERSEY TIPS |

 Tension and stitch settings will vary and be dependant on your machine and your fabric.
 The best method, tension and stitch length settings will vary depending on your sewing machine, the fabric you are using and the finish you prefer.

-- zig zag on a narrow width and 2.5-3mm length (I used this as was quicker than the lightning stitch, and set my stitch width to 0.5 and stitch length to 2).
+- Zig zag on a narrow to medium width and 2.5-3mm short length (I used this as was quicker than the lightning stitch, and set my stitch width to 0.5 and stitch length to 2).
+Don’t stretch the fabric as you stitch, just guide it through the machine and let the feed dogs do their job.

 - Overlocker – you can cut, sew and neaten your seams all in one go.
 3 threads are usually just used for neatening seams, 4 (or 5) threads are used for all in one seam stitching as it makes for a stronger seam.
 The stitches have a built-in stretch to them.